BelmuTM/Noble/README.md

 ## 🌺 Install
 ### Releases
 The project is in constant evolution.
-Therefore, you can except some issues to be fixed, some features to be added, and some problems to appear.
+Therefore, you can expect some issues to be fixed, some features to be added, and some problems to appear.
 However, it will remain free and open source forever, as I don't want to monetize my learning of GLSL.
 Beta versions are most likely to be exclusive to Patreon supporters or close friends, but they will always end up